,

 • digestate disposal

-• social/economic effect
+• social/economic effects

 Feedstock Availability, Biogas Yield and Energy Potential